Upgrading to a Newer Version of Kea

 Introduction

-If there are future releases that are not backward-compatible, we will update this article.
+If there are future releases that are not backward-compatible, we will update this article with migration instructions.

 Upgrade Preparations